17 May 18

 The caravan was on show when the Museum opened in 2001, then taken off display for several years.
 Last year it returned as a centrepiece in the Museum's Main Hall, which was this week renamed the Gandel Atrium.

-Thomas Propert, founder of the Propert Building Works in Sydney, built the three-birth Trailaway touring van.
+Thomas Propert, founder of the Propert Building Works in Sydney, built the three-berth Trailaway touring van.
 It is a one-off model for advertising purposes and was not a production-line model or prototype.
 It is a perfect example of 1950s style.
 The interior has a block-patterned linoleum floor, laminex fittings, anodised aluminium kitchenware, vinyl covered cushions and colourful curtains.

 Advertising for Propert caravans emphasised their safety, ease of towing, high quality and clever design, and assured customers that they were ‘the ideal family caravan to suit the widely-varied conditions of this Continent’.